conma/SeleniumAutomationTest/README.md

 - Run

 	Requirement:
-		browser (ff/ie/chrome) is installed
+		a empty 'script' folder in same folder with jar file (we will delete all files and folders in 'script') browser (ff/ie/chrome) is installed
 		webdriver file in same folder with jar file test case file in same folder with jar file, has structure like this https://github.com/conma/SeleniumAutomationTest/blob/master/testcases/Testcase.xls